dougeby/IntuneDocs/intune/tutorial-walkthough-intune-portal.md

     Intune lets you manage your workforce’s devices and apps, including how they access your company data.
 To use this mobile device management (MDM) service, the devices must first be enrolled in Intune.
 When a device is enrolled, it is issued an MDM certificate.
 This certificate is used to communicate with the Intune service.

-    There are several methods to enroll your workforce’s devices.
+    There are several methods to enroll your workforce’s devices into Intune.
 Each method depends on the device's ownership (personal or corporate), device type (iOS, Windows, Android), and management requirements (resets, affinity, locking).
 However, before you can enable device enrollment, you must set up your Intune infrastructure.
 In particular, device enrollment requires that you [set your MDM authority](mdm-authority-set.md).
-For more about getting your Intune environment (tenant) ready, see [Set up Intune](setup-steps.md).
-Once you have Intune tenant ready, you can enroll devices.
+For more information about getting your Intune environment (tenant) ready, see [Set up Intune](setup-steps.md).
+Once you have your Intune tenant ready, you can enroll devices.
 For more information about device enrollment, see [What is device enrollment?](device-enrollment.md)

 3. From [Intune](https://aka.ms/intuneportal), select **Device compliance** to display details about compliance for devices managed by Intune.
 You will see details similar to the following image.